 For our other executive officers not subject to an employment contract (Messrs.
-Brzeczko, Seiser and Emigh), the Compensation Committee will set the annual salary for such executive officers between December and March and establish potential bonus compensation that such executives may earn based upon quantitative and, if applicable, qualitative performance goals established by the Compensation Committee.
+Brzeczko, Seiser, Rivet and Emigh), the Compensation Committee will set the annual salary for such executive officers between December and March and establish potential bonus compensation that such executives may earn based upon quantitative and, if applicable, qualitative performance goals established by the Compensation Committee.

 Messrs.
-Brzeczko's, Seiser's and Emigh's performance targets for 2009 were the same as those for Reddick, Jones and Clemens as stated above.
-Because only some of these targets were met, we paid lower bonuses to Messrs.
-Seiser and Emigh in 2009 than in 2008.
-In 2009, Messrs.
-Seiser and Emigh received bonuses of \$21,500 and \$20,000 respectively.
-Similarly Dr. Brzeczko's 2009 year-end bonus was \$33,000, which was less than the maximum bonus target included in his February 2009 employment offer letter.
-Messrs.
-Brzeczko's, Seiser's and Emigh's organizational bonus performance targets in 2010 were consistent with those for Messrs.
-Reddick, Jones and Clemens as outlined above.
-Such officer's bonuses are weighted 50% the organizational performance targets and 50% to the achievement of performance targets unique to their respective positions.
-No salary increases were awarded to Messrs.
-Seiser and Emigh for 2009 (Mr. Brzeczko commenced employment in 2009 at an annual salary of \$265,000).
+Brzeczko's, Seiser's and Emigh's organizational bonus performance targets in 2010 and 2011 and Mr. Rivet's organizational bonus performance targets in 2011 were consistent with those for Messrs.
+Jones, Reddick and Clemens as outlined above.
+Such officer's bonuses are weighted 50% to the organizational performance targets and 50% to the achievement of performance targets unique to their respective positions.
 In 2010 we awarded salary increases to Messrs.
 Brzeczko, Seiser and Emigh generally consistent with inflation.
 As a result, in 2010 Messrs.
 Brzeczko, Seiser and Emigh received annual salaries of \$273,000, \$165,000 and \$165,000, respectively.
 In 2010 we awarded bonuses of \$47,000, \$28,000 and \$24,000 to Messrs Brzeczko and Seiser, and Emigh, respectively representing approximately 49%, 49% and 41%, respectively of their potential maximum bonuses.
 No salary increases were awarded to Messrs.
 Brzeczko, Seiser and Emigh for 2011.
+In 2011 we awarded bonuses of \$41,100, \$33,500, \$6,200 and \$26,300 to Messrs Brzeczko, Seiser, Rivet and Emigh, respectively, representing 42%, 57% 45.5%, and 46%, respectively of their maximum bonuses.
+Mr Rivet's bonus was prorated due to commencement of his employment in October 2011.
+The maximum bonuses payable to Messrs.
+Brzeczko, Seiser, Emigh and Rivet is 35% of their base salary.